1991 Great Plains tornado outbreak: Arkansas City–Hackney–Winfield, Kansas

-El Dorado Lake–Kansas Turnpike Underpass, Kansas
+Kansas Turnpike–Cassoday–Matfield Green, Kansas

 After causing widespread destruction in Andover, the parent supercell continued northeast and produced another strong tornado.
-This tornado, rated F2, tracked for 21 mi across Butler and Chase counties in Kansas.
+This narrow but significant F2 tornado, which was 100 yd wide at its largest, tracked for 21 mi across Butler and Chase Counties in Kansas.
 It paralleled the Kansas Turnpike for many miles before eventually crossing the road south of Cassoday, tossing vehicles up to 75 yd away from the turnpike.
-The tornado gained notoriety when a Kansas television crew sought shelter underneath an overpass on the Kansas Turnpike.
+The tornado later dissipated east of Matfield Green, after being on the ground for at least 15 minutes.
+The storm gained notoriety when news cameraman Ted Lewis and reporter Gregg Jarrett from NBC-affiliate KSNW-TV in Wichita, sought shelter underneath an overpass on the Kansas Turnpike.
 Video from the crew shows a minivan several hundred yards down the turnpike being rolled multiple times, with other vehicles such as large semi-trailer trucks overturned and severely damaged as well.
-Alongside the 1979 Wichita Falls F4 tornado, this marked the second prominent example of people seeking refuge from a tornado underneath an overpass.
+Jarrett was awarded the Heartland Emmy Award for his news segment of the tornado.
+Alongside the 1979 Wichita Falls, Texas F4 tornado, this marked the second prominent example of people seeking refuge from a tornado underneath an overpass.
 Information from the National Weather Service initially and indirectly contributed to this line of thought as well.